Myoldmopar/cv/development.md

   - Although I do love a good coding IDE, I am also quite happy with Vim open and a gdb session running to debug my code.
 - Windows
   - Although I don't remember installing Windows 3.1 on hardware, I definitely used it on my family's second home PC (The first was MS-DOS 6.22 with DOS Shell).
-  - I do remember installing windows 95 on my family's machine and helping others install it
+  - I do remember installing Windows 95 on my family's machine and helping others install it
   - Windows 2000 is my favorite non-Linux operating system
   - OK, back to reality, yes, I use Windows all the time.
 I develop EnergyPlus and other tools on it to ensure Windows platform compatability.
 - Mac